Serendip Wetlands Education Facility

 More than 150 bird species common to the Western Plains of Victoria have been recorded at Serendip Sanctuary.

 Look for Cape Barren Geese and Magpie Geese in the shallow, freshwater wetland, and many ducks, White-faced Heron, Nankeen Night Heron, Black Swans and grebes in and around the marshland.

 Honeyeaters and wattlebirds feed on nectar and insects in the trees around Lake Serendip and Whistling and Black Kites soar up above looking for small prey on the ground.

 The Billabong provides habitat for various ducks, swamphens and moorhens and attracts other food for the birds such as frogs, water rats and snakes.
 The North Arm permanent wetland is more reliable for fish populations, providing food for fishing birds like pelicans and cormorants.
 Keep watch for Chestnut Teal, Yellow-billed Spoonbills and flocks of White Ibis flying about preparing to roost in the trees around the permanent wetland each night.

-Serendip also provides habitat for a variety of mammal species including Eastern Grey Kangaroos, Black Wallabies and Pademelons, now extinct in the wild in Victoria.
+Serendip also provides habitat for a variety of mammal species including Eastern Grey Kangaroos and Black Wallabies.

 Tours and adventure experiences in parks